sebastiannaibaho/r-UCSantaBarbara/README.md

 ### Optimizing the model
 #### Number of Topics
 Optimal topic amounts were chosen using coherence score.
-We chose 4 total topic clusters to prevent further subdivision of
+We chose 4 total topic clusters rather than 7 as topics were unnecessarily subdivided into categories that were too narrow.

 ![Number topics against coherence score](/markdown-assets/topic_coherence.png)

 #### Optimal alpha value
-Once deciding on a topic number of four, we tested various alpha values for the model and used the one with the highest coherence value.
+Once deciding on a topic number of 4, we tested various alpha values for the model and determined that alpha=90 was ideal as it yielded the highest coherence value.
 The alpha value determines document-topic density.
 The higher the alpha value, documents are composed of more topics.

 ![Alpha value against coherence score](/markdown-assets/alpha_coherence.png)